Originally posted: 3/13/2020

-And as we read of Jehoash, we learn he “did right in the sight of the Lord all his days…” And I immediately sensed an elation …like, “yay Jehoash, doing right!”
+And as we read of Jehoash, we learn he “did right in the sight of the Lord all his days…” And I immediately experienced this sense of elation …like, “yay Jehoash, doing right!”

 But… the report does not end there.
 Jehoash only “did right in the sight of the LORD all his days,” as long as the priest, Jehoiada, was alive to instruct him.
 And I couldn’t help but think how sad it was that Jehoash relied so heavily on Jehoiada the priest; how he never seemed to grow enough in his own faith to depend on the LORD himself and continue to do right.

 And if we read ahead in 2 Chronicles, we learn how drastically Jehoash’s life turned after the death of his beloved instructor.

 But after the death of Jehoiada the officials of Judah came and bowed down to the king, and the king listened to them.
 18 They abandoned the house of the Lord, the God of their fathers, and served the Asherim and the idols; so wrath came upon Judah and Jerusalem for this their guilt.
 19 Yet He sent prophets to them to bring them back to the Lord; though they testified against them, they would not listen, (2 Chronicles 24:17-19).

 Oh, His longsuffering in continually sending His Word to turn the rebellious back to Himself; it’s incomprehensible.

 And as I contemplated the demise of one who was spared as a baby and guided and instructed all the days his faithful priest lived; one so dependent on another to enable him to continue in faith, I saw Him; Our Beloved Priest Who lives forever, and so faithful to Teach.

 Consider Him, Our Beloved Priest and Teacher